edimitchel/KeyboardEventHandler/README.md

 ```

 The usage is simple.
-Just call the function *addKeyEventTrigger* :
+Just call the function *addKeyEventTrigger* and attach the *onKeyEvent* function on the keyboard event listener:

 ```
 /*